jmhertlein/reflective/README.md

 # Bonus Features

-* FREE Compile-time checking of your CommandMethod-annotated methods to make sure they have the right visibility modifier and parameters (You will need to enable this in your IDE or maven- the annotation processor is net.jmhertlein.core.abcf.processor.CommandMethodProcessor)
+* FREE Compile-time checking of your CommandMethod-annotated methods to make sure they have the right visibility modifier and parameters (You will need to enable this in your IDE or maven- the annotation processor is net.jmhertlein.core.reflective.processor.CommandMethodProcessor)
 * FREE tab-completion for all commands registered with the TreeCommandExecutor.
 Just make a TreeTabExecutor and set it as the command's tab completer (see code snipped above).

 # Future Work